-Disclaimer: All are tested on Windows 11
+Disclaimer: All are tested on Windows 10 and 11

 Google Keep